 The Warrior Knight had committed his clans, his family, to crossing the forest, a journey of ten miles for twolegs and 30 leagues in Warrior cat terms; many hazards lay in their path.
 The forest was not, as some twolegs imagined, miles and miles of trees.
 There were large areas of open scrubland and rivers and streams to cross.
 The warrior cats would have to be resilient and all would have to learn to like water as there would be plenty of swimming to do.
 The Warrior Knight actively liked water coming as he did from a wild cat for whom water was a great source of food.
 Once again the clans would live like their ancestors and fish.

 They set out.
 There was no fuss, no delay.
 There were no possessions to bring after all.
-Everything a cat had was inside or on him.
-Everything he enjoyed and used to survive was there for all alike.
+Everything a cat has and needs is inside or on him.
+Everything he enjoys and uses to survive is there for all alike.

 It was dusk, the best time to begin the long march to a new but temporary sanctuary.
 The light was thin, signaling the beginning of the melancholy tenderness of a season that warned them of winter to come and a time when they knew that some warrior cats would die, as die they must in tune with the seasons.